 Buyagift added social proof to their automated discount emails, speeding up the the buying process by displaying how many people have bought or browsed that particular product recently.
 Since implementing social proof, Buyagift has seen a 13% increase in sales.

 MyOptique Group automatically pulls product and service reviews from the Trustpilot API and incorporates them across channels.
-The eyewear brand also added social proof to its product recommendations and triggered emails through the inclusion of user-generated content pulled from Instagram, Twitter and Pinterest.
+The eyewear retailer also added social proof to its product recommendations and triggered emails for its Sunglasses Shop brand through the inclusion of user-generated content pulled from Instagram, Twitter and Pinterest.
 The social proof feature has had over 5.7 million impressions since implementing.

-Social proof is a win-win marketing tool for you and your customers.
-Used correctly, the tactic boosts conversions, avoids abandoned carts and builds trust in your brand.
-Shoppers can easily make an informed decision based on the wisdom of the crowd, peers and experts.
+Social proof is a win-win online marketing tool for you and your customers.
+Used correctly, social proof strategies can boost your conversion rate, help you avoid abandoned carts and build trust in your brand.
+Shoppers can easily make an informed decision based on the wisdom of the crowd, peers and industry experts.

 With our clients and customer review provider partners, we have seen how social proof delivers results across channels.

-Social proof is the cost-effective tactic that every marketer should have up their sleeve to drive conversions and help customers feel confident in their purchase decision.
+Social proof is the cost-effective tactic that every marketer should have up their sleeve to help customers feel confident in their purchase decision and ultimately produce more satisfied customers and drive conversions.